Event Days in October

 Fall is a highlight at Indigo Farms.
 For many people it is a place where special memories bring smiles and warm thoughts even years after their experience here.
 The fall event days and other farm activities are made for just such times.

 Thank You for being a part of our farm's fall events.
 We hope you value the time you had even more as the years go by.
 If you are interested in helping with the event days in 2015 you may contact us to see if there is a way to do so.

-Farm Heritage Day (October 4, 2014 10am - 4pm) is our effort to bring together the many new people who move into the area, The many people whose roots are deep in the area together with the generations that have never known our rural heritage.
+Farm Heritage Day (October 3, 2015 10am - 4pm) is our effort to bring together the many new people who move into the area, The many people whose roots are deep in the area together with the generations that have never known our rural heritage.
 The result is a rare opportunity to learn from one another, to interact with knowledgeable, skilled, and experienced people.
 The kind of people we have had participating in past years truly makes this day special.

 Look for horse drawn demonstrations Exhibits of indigo dyeing ( maybe not this year 2014 indigo shortage), weaving, old tools, artifacts from the 1800's, old tool exhibit, black smithing, and more.
 The Horry County museum will be running a 1915 vertical hit and miss engine turning a 1920's grist mill.
 Antique tractors and engines, old farm equipment.
 Special additions include pony rides, hay rides, pick your own pumpkins, hay maze, corn stalk tepe, lots of photo opportunities and one of the event's most popular attraction - Stockpig Racing!
 Keep posted for more added details.
 There is no admission fee, no parking fee and lots to see and do free.
 Hay rides and pick your own pumpkins do have fees.
 This year corn shelling has a small fee.